Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 ```

 #### Samples Guidance
-Familiarity with the Jedis and Azure Identity client libraries is assumed.
+Familiarity with the Lettuce and Azure Identity client libraries is assumed.
 If you're new to the Azure Identity library for Java, see the docs for [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) and [Lettuce](https://www.javadoc.io/doc/redis.clients/jedis/latest/index.html) rather than this guide.

 [Authenticate with Azure AD - Hello World](#authenticate-with-azure-ad-hello-world)
 This sample is recommended for users getting started to use Azure AD authentication with Azure Cache for Redis.